rjbaniel/logicdept/wp-content/plugins/contact-form-add/readme.txt

 = What is conditional logic ? =

-A: Conditional logic is the logic built for form plugin which on specific action performs a pre defined task.
-With conditional logic you can add IF-THEN logic for your fields.
+A: Conditional logic is the logic built for contact form plugin which on specific action performs a pre defined task.
+With conditional logic you can add IF-THEN logic for your contact form fields.
 Enable Conditional logic to a field to show or hide that field based on a previous user selection or input.
 (For Example if you set conditional logic for email field so when a user enter their email and if he had already sent a request through your form you can identify and show him that his previous request is being processed.)

 = How can I view the form submission ? =

-A: You can view the form submissions from Entries.
+A: You can view the contact form submissions from Entries.
+You can also export and delete individual contact form entries.
+Contact Form entries are saved in database.

-= Can I edit existing Form entries ? =
+= Can I edit existing Contact Form entries ? =

-A: Yes, You can edit your entries from entry manager.
+A: Yes, You can edit your Contact Form entries from entry manager.

 == Screenshots ==